kaifsiddiquei/GITBOOK/web3-native-features/multi-chain-support.md

 ---

 *Ready to explore privacy and blockchain security?
-Continue to the next section to learn about DEXGO's comprehensive security measures.*
+Continue to the next section to learn about DecNect's comprehensive security measures.*